box/box-openapi/README.md

 As this project is a work in progress no rights can be derived from this specification and it may change without warning.

-Currently the only recognised downstream dependency of this specification is the new Box developer documentation available on [Box.dev](https://box.dev).
+Currently the only recognized downstream dependency of this specification is the new Box developer documentation available on [Box.dev](https://box.dev).

 ## Development